uaraven/rowcp/readme.md

 missing columns will be treated as errors.

 `--update` - allows updating target database if the row with the same primary key already exists.
-This is considerably slower than default insert mode and so not recommended.
+This is considerably slower than default insert mode and so is not recommended.

-`--chunk-size` - for reading from the source database limit the number of rows in the `WHERE`.
-For writing to the target database, this sets the size of the `INSERT` batch.
+`--chunk-size` - When reading from the source database this will limit the number of conditions in generated queries.
+This helps to avoid generating queries that are too large to be handled by the source server.
+When writing to the target database, this will set the size of the `INSERT` batches.

 `--source-user` and `--target-user` - username for connecting to the source and target database respectively.
 You may also pass username as part of the connection string.